sonalsharma5990/CourseProject/README.md

 #### Stop words removal

-On running the topic modeling several times we realized the initial and significant topics are dominated by most occured terms in the corpus.
+On running the topic modeling several times we realized the initial and significant topics are dominated by most occurred terms in the corpus.
 E.g. almost every topic had *Bush said* with highest probability.
-We had to either implement some kind of TF-IDF for topic modeling or ignore the common words altogther.
+We had to either implement some kind of TF-IDF for topic modeling or ignore the common words altogether.
 After some review we decided to go with removal of these words from the corpus as stop words.

 - names of candidates as they are frequently used e.g. Bush, Gore
-- common political words e.g. president, presendential, campaign
+- common political words e.g. president, presidential, campaign
 - parties e.g. republican, democratic
 - states e.g. New York, Florida.
 These states were home states for the candidates.
 - common verbs and words e.g. said, asked, told, went